Covid rescue plan clears hurdle as US economy shows gains

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Washington: US Democrats pushed ahead with President Joe Biden´s massive Covid-19 relief package early Saturday after reaching a compromise on unemployment benefits and setting the $1.9 trillion stimulus bill on a path towards a final vote.
+WASHINGTON: US Democrats pushed ahead with President Joe Biden’s massive Covid-19 relief package early on Saturday after reaching a compromise on unemployment benefits and setting the $1.9 trillion stimulus bill on a path towards a final vote.

 Yet the economy was still short 9.5 million jobs compared with February 2020, before the pandemic began, the report said.